tensorflow/tensorflow/tensorflow/lite/g3doc/guide/build_cmake_pip.md

 to setup cross build environment.
 Also you needs a `target` option to figure out the target architecture.

-With the `container` name and the `target` name, you can run the build command as followings.
+There is a helper scirpt `tensorflow/tools/ci_build/ci_build.sh` available to invoke a build command using a pre-defined Docker container.
+On a Docker host machine, you can run a build command with the `container` name and the `target` name as followings.

 ```sh
 tensorflow/tools/ci_build/ci_build.sh <container> \